 F&D W8 Portable Bluetooth Speaker Review

-When it comes to portable Bluetooth speakers, each brand follows their own design philosophy and keeps the form factor as minimal as possible.
+When it comes to portable Bluetooth speakers, each brand follows its own design philosophy and keeps the form factor as minimal as possible.
 But they always go wrong in terms of ergonomics and aesthetics.
 Fortunately, F&D’s W8 is an exception here.

 It takes the shape of a tiny drum and inside there’s a 2″ full range neodymium driver, and thanks to its transparent polygon structure, the sound fired will cover the entire 360-degrees.